automik/E-soft_test_task/README.md

 # e-soft_test_task

 ### test task for e-soft, TODO list
-### Now site is pretty ugly, but has almost all necessary functionality
+### Now the site is pretty ugly but has almost all the necessary functionality